 The Nehalem Bay Winery started off making solely dessert wines such as peach, blackberry, marionberry and more, which they still offer and happily specialize in.

 OLD WHEELER HOTEL

 If you have a penchant for history and want to experience a night along the Tillamook Coast, then look no further than the Old Wheeler Motel.

 This small motel is a blast from the past and over the years the numerous owners have made sure to keep it as true to its original form.

-Built in 1920 to cater to the timber-boom, the Old Wheeler Motel was a cornerstone of the small community.
+Constructed in 1920 to cater to the timber-boom, the Old Wheeler Motel was a cornerstone of the small community.

 In 1940, the boom had come and gone and the motel fell into harder times.
 Eventually, it was purchased by Dr. Harry Rhinehart and turned into the first Rhinehart medical clinic.

-Recently, the building was purchased in 2009 by Katie Brown who continues to bring this authentic Tillamook Coast gem to life for the visitors everyday.
+Recently, the building was purchased in 2009 by Katie Brown who continues to bring this authentic Tillamook Coast gem to life for the visitors every day.
 Brown features fine quality rooms with great picturesque views of the bay.

 WHEELER ON THE BAY

 Families love the all-inclusive Tillamook Coast experience at Wheeler on the Bay.